 To use these tutorials, you must have installed SQL Server 2017 Machine Learning Services (In-Database).
 SQL Server 2017 supports either R or Python.
 However, you must install the extensibility framework that supports machine learning, and select Python as the language to install.
 You can install both R and Python on the same computer.

 Support for Python is a new feature in SQL Server 2017, and requires CTP 2.0 or later.
 Although the feature is in pre-release and not supported for production environments, we invite you to try it out and send feedback.

 After running SQL Server setup, don't forget these important steps:

 - Enable the external script execution feature by running

-If you run into trouble, see this article for some common issues: Upgrade and Installation of SQL Server R Services
+If you run into trouble, see this article for some common issues: Troubleshooting Machine Learning Services